mkstubley/mkstubley.github.io/_posts/2017-01-05-I-dont-know-what-I-was-expecting.md

 I’ve been a fan of Dave / Dirty Projectors since the mathematically perfected composition of Bitte Orca, and his recent shift to autotuned R&B is not necessarily bad, just different.
 Maybe I dislike it a little because it’s reminiscent of so many similar Brooklyn artists?
 Or because there are a couple long shots in the video that could be Beats headphones advertisements?
 Idk.
 If we’re being honest though, I am excited to hear more – solely on the basis that it’s a breakup album.

-Watch “Little Bubble”: <iframe width="560" height="315" src="https://www.youtube.com/embed/2IG5f50olZA" frameborder="0" allowfullscreen></iframe>
+Watch “Little Bubble”:
+{% include youtubePlayer.html id="2IG5f50olZA" %}